Pattranite Limpatiyakorn: Beginnings

 Prior to becoming an actress, Pattranite used to work as a model for magazines and television advertisements while being a student at Mater Dei School.
 In 2018, she took part in an audition called Go On Girl Star Search, organised by GMMTV and Clean & Clear to recruit new actresses.
 After passing the audition, she became an actress under GMMTV.
 Her debut came with a role in He's Coming to Me (2019), followed by a role in the series Blacklist (2019).
 She began to gain recognition for her performance in the series 2gether: The Series (2020).
 She reprised the role in its spin-offs, Still 2gether (2020) and 2gether: The Movie (2021).

 Collaborations with Pansa Vosbein

 She became known for her collaborations with actress Pansa Vosbein, beginning with the 2021 television series Bad Buddy, in which she played as Pa and Pansa played as Ink.
 The series received positive reviews and was popular on the internet with the hashtag "#อิ๊งภา" ("#InkPa") trending on social media.
-Pattranite and Pansa continued their collaborations in sapphic series, including Vice Versa (2022), Magic of Zero (2022), 23.5 (2024), Whale Store xoxo (2025), and the upcoming Girl Rules.
+Pattranite and Pansa continued their collaborations in sapphic series, including Vice Versa (2022), Magic of Zero (2022), 23.5 (2024), Whale Store xoxo (2025), and Girl Rules (2026).
 Their partnership led to them holding fanmeetings and tours and participating in several events together, including the 2nd WTW Global Woman Summit held in Shanghai, China, on 27 July 2024, and their own concert in Bangkok, Thailand, on 1 December 2024.